The storylines, characters and levels cut from ‘The Last of Us Part II’

 In “The Last of Us Part II,” players engage with a faction called the Seraphites, often nicknamed “Scars,” who are religious zealots.
 Toward the end of the game, you explore their home, a village housing thousands on a lush island.
 This section is played by secondary protagonist Abby, but at one point during production, the team considered having Ellie visit as well.

 Originally, Ellie’s trek through Seattle was five days instead of three.
-On day four, she would’ve “traversed all of Scar Island before it burned down,” Gross says.
+On day four, she would’ve “traversed all of Scar Island before it burned down,” Gross said.

-“I think originally, she got shipwrecked on the island in a storm, and was traversing through to try to get back home to the theater [where she takes refuge],” Gross says.
+“I think originally, she got shipwrecked on the island in a storm, and was traversing through to try to get back home to the theater [where she takes refuge],” Gross said.

 The intention was to humanize the Seraphites beyond Yara and Lev, two ex-members of the community that accompany Abby.
-In the current version of the game, Gross says we see the island in a moment of “heightened tension.”
+In the current version of the game, Gross said we see the island in a moment of “heightened tension.”
 The team wanted to show what it was like before it burned down, in its sweeter and quieter moments: Seraphites with their families and children.
 But it wasn’t progressing Ellie’s arc, nor adding any meaningful pressure or tension to her overall journey.

-“We ended up scrapping that whole level, and it was a big level,” Gross says.
+“We ended up scrapping that whole level, and it was a big level,” Gross said.
 “It was really cool.
 The designers had a lot of great elements to it, but we ended up scrapping it because it didn’t move her story along narratively.
 It was like cool gameplay, cool setup, did something really nice in terms of expounding on the enemy.”

 Dina and Ellie’s relationship